 Using this setup along with Trello makes me super productive while I am away from my home office.

 But as I am constantly looking for ways to improve my workflow and I came to know about Scrivener from multiple sources, many big names have been making the best use of it for writing books, manuscripts, and even blog posts, this article on alpha efficiently made me think about trying it.

 Scrivener is a paid tool, but the good thing is that it offers one month of free trial, which is perfect for trying out and see whether it works for you or not.

 Scrivener offers a lot of options for managing writing projects.
-You can literally write series of books in it and can work on them all together, the organization part is awesome and gives you all the options you want to organize your files in a better way.
+You can literally write series of books in it and can work on them all together, the organisation part is awesome and gives you all the options you want to organise your files in a better way.

 There are books and courses available to learn about this tool and make the best use of it.